wj331/OrbitalTiktok/README.md

 * HTTP Mapping Generic Call
 * Binary Generic Call

-As well as an additional, newly implemented Generic Call:
+As well as a newly implemented Generic Call feature:
 * JSON (protobuf) Generic Call

+This API Gateway and RPC servers natively support the newly built jsonproto_codec.
+In the `go.mod` file, there is the replacement line:
+`replace github.com/cloudwego/kitex => github.com/simbayippy/kitex v1.0.0`

 For the implementation of my Protobuf codec in the Kitex library, visit [here](https://github.com/simbayippy/kitex)

 ## Getting Started (RPC servers)
-Follow the steps below to set up the API Gateway HTTP server.

-Navigate into the cloned repository:
+Navigate into the RPC folder:
 `cd OrbitalxTiktok/RPCservers`

 Currently, 4 types of RPC servers have been built to handle the different Generic Calls: